Can anything be done for adults with strabismus (misaligned eyes)?

 How painful is this type of surgery?

 Discomfort after eye muscle surgery is usually not severe.
+A feeling of nausea can occur due to some of the medications used for anesthesia or from the surgery itself.
+Resuming eating with bland foods can help in the recovery.
+Most people are back on a normal diet the day following surgery.
 Headache, pulling sensation with eye movement and foreign body sensation in the eye are the most common complaints.
+The eyes are often red following surgery as the muscle heals.
+There may be mild swelling of the eyelids.
 These symptoms typically last only several days.
 Over-the-counter pain medication often reduces the discomfort, although stronger medication is sometimes prescribed.
+Ice compresses can also be helpful.
 Most patients return to full activity in several days.
-Some surgeons limit swimming and heavy physical activity for up to several weeks after surgery.
+Some surgeons limit swimming and heavy physical activity for a few weeks after surgery.

 Eye alignment surgery is usually performed as an outpatient procedure although the need for hospitalization varies depending upon general health and surgeon preference.
-Following surgery, most individuals return to nearly all normal activities within several days.
+This means that most people are released home a few hours following their surgery.
+A trusted adult is needed to transport the patient home.
+Most individuals return to nearly all normal activities within several days.

 What age is considered "too old" to have eye muscle surgery?